 In most cases, the base value will remain constant for a number of years.
 However, as the costs of raising breeding stock change, periodic adjustments in the base value should be made to accurately reflect the value of the business.
 Changing the base values will influence net income, and thereby retained earnings.
-Two methods of maintaining base values are the Oklahoma Cooperative Extension Fact Sheets are also available on our website at: http://osufacts.okstate.edu group-value approach and the individual-animal approach, which is rarely used. $^{\rm 2}$
+Two methods of maintaining base values are the group-value approach and the individual-animal approach, which is rarely used.

 Under the group-value approach, breeding animals are assigned base values at the time the balance sheet is prepared.
-Transfer points for breeding livestock must be selected, as with calves, replacement heifers, bred heifers, and cows.
+Transfer points mark when an animal changes stages or classification and, in turn, the base value.
+Consistent transfer points must be selected by the producer.
+For example, transfer points could be calf, replacement heifer, bred heifer and cow.
 The producer may assign a base value to the cost of attaining a live birth, or list young stock on the balance sheet as marketable livestock until replacements are selected.
 A base value estimating the costs of raising an animal from birth to each of its stages is used to measure the increase in cost, which is then used to adjust income and retained earnings.
-Transfer points such as age may be used, or a single transfer point, as when an animal is placed in service, are acceptable.
+Transfer points such as age may be used, or a single transfer point, such as when an animal is placed in service, are acceptable.